-The reality is, most tree contractors don’t have a yard to dump their mulch to sell on later, and with the cost of dumping at a waste station is becoming way too expensive.
-Here are a few creative ways to dump mulch FREE!
+The reality is most tree contractors don’t have a yard to dump their mulch to sell later, and with the cost of dumping at waste, the station is becoming way too expensive.
+Here are a few creative ways to dump mulch for FREE!

 We all know this one as a good one, but how do you go about it??

-You need THIS link saved on your phone or ipad for the road: http://www.australianschoolsdirectory.com.au/
+You need THIS link saved on your phone or iPad for the road:

 Shouldn’t take more than a hand full of calls to get a school needing mulch and willing to take it there and then.

 Same as above, these guys are always looking for leaf litter mulch.
 You dump free and they sell on for a profit….
 It’s a win-win.